(and Other Vascular Lesions of the Central Nervous System)

 - Find a local Doctor in your town

 What Are Arteriovenous Malformations?

 Arteriovenous malformations (AVMs) are defects of the circulatory system that are generally believed to arise during embryonic or fetal development or soon after birth.
 They are comprised of snarled tangles of arteries and veins.
 Arteries carry oxygen-rich blood away from the heart to the body's cells; veins return oxygen-depleted blood to the lungs and heart.
+The absence of capillaries -- small blood vessels that connect arteries to veins -- creates a short-cut for blood to pass directly from arteries to veins.
 The presence of an AVM disrupts this vital cyclical process.
-Although AVMs can develop in many different sites, those located in the brain or spinal cord-the two parts of the central nervous system-can have especially widespread effects on the body.
+Although AVMs can develop in many different sites, those located in the brain or spinal cord -- the two parts of the central nervous system -- can have especially widespread effects on the body.

 AVMs of the brain or spinal cord (neurological AVMs) are believed to affect approximately 300,000 Americans.
 They occur in males and females of all racial or ethnic backgrounds at roughly equal rates.

 Most people with neurological AVMs experience few, if any, significant symptoms, and the malformations tend to be discovered only incidentally, usually either at autopsy or during treatment for an unrelated disorder.
 But for about 12 percent of the affected population (about 36,000 of the estimated 300,000 Americans with AVMs), these abnormalities cause symptoms that vary greatly in severity.
 For a small fraction of the individuals within this group, such symptoms are severe enough to become debilitating or even life-threatening.
 Each year about 1 percent of those with AVMs will die as a direct result of the AVM.